djipriv/phase-4-data-structures-using-data-structures/README.md

 - Store the **relationship between those values**
 - Provide **methods for interacting with those values**

-To start off, data structure we'll build will be defined as a class, which we'll call `MyArray` to differentiate it from the built-in `Array` class:
+To start off, every data structure we'll build will be defined as a class.
+For our array implementation, we'll call our class `MyArray` to differentiate it from the built-in `Array` class:

 ```rb
 class MyArray